 Always keep your hunting dog under control.

-For more information on hunting in New Hampshire, including online license and permit sales, visit http://www.huntnh.com/Hunting/Hunting.htm.
+For more information on hunting pheasants in New Hampshire, visit www.huntnh.com/hunting/pheasant.html.